-Since independence, the Indian Army has carried over a large number of military operations in order to safeguard the countrys territory and also to restrain the enemies from causing any damage to India.
-Almost all the military operations of Indian Army so far have seen considerable success and the Indian soldiers did not step back from the battlefield even in front of the toughest situation.
+has carried over a large number of Military Operations in order to safeguard the countrys territory and also to restrain the enemies from causing any damage to India.
+Almost all the Military Operations of Indian Army so far have seen considerable success and the Indian soldiers did not step back from the battlefield even in front of the toughest situation.

 Goa, Daman and Diu Operation (1961)

-However, the Chinese Army soon made a double-way attack on India through both the North-West and North-East parts of the border on October 20 and also entered the disputed Aksai Chin region along with Arunachal Pradesh in numbers.
+The Chinese Army soon made a double-way attack on India through both the North-West and North-East parts of the border and entered the disputed Aksai Chin region along with Arunachal Pradesh in numbers.
 After invading into the area, the Chinese government called on the Indian government for negotiation.
 However, none of the countries could get into any peaceful agreement or settlement and China unilaterally withdrew their troops from the territory they had occupied.
-There are some disputes about the reasons for the withdrawal, as India claims that logistical problems and diplomatic support from the US forced China to do so.
-On the other hand, China states that it was returning to the borders that it had diplomatically claimed.
-The dividing line between the Indian and Chinese forces was positioned the Line of Actual Control.
-The Indian government also set up a review committee for determining the causes for India's defeat.
-The report apparently showed faults much of India's armed forces command and especially the executive government for failures on several fronts.
-The Ministry of Defence at the time of the war was headed by the then defence minister Krishna Menon.
+The dividing line between the Indian and Chinese forces was positioned on the Line of Actual Control.

 Bangladesh Liberation War of 1971

 In the year of 1971, the Indian Army got engaged in a war with Pakistan in Bangladesh, with a view to make Bangladesh free from Pakistani invasion.
 The Pakistani Lt.
 Gen, A. A. K. Niazi had signed the instrument of surrender on 16th December and surrendered his forces to Lt.
 Gen Jagjit Singh Aurora, to end the war.
 India actually helped the rebellious people of East Pakistan, after it was forced to interfere as an estimated 10 million Bangladeshi refugees fled to India.
-Unlike the 1965 war, this time decisive change was effected.
 East Pakistan became successful to break away with Indian intervention and became the independent state of Bangladesh.
-This gave a huge relief for India, as it no longer had to worry about a two-front war and also could concentrate its armed firepower against West Pakistan and the PRC.

-The Indian army achieved a decisive victory over Pakistan in 1971, under the command of Lt General J. S. Aurora and also took over 90,000 prisoners of war in the Bangladesh liberation war.
+The Indian army achieved a decisive victory over Pakistan in 1971, under the command of Lt General J. S. Aurora and also took over 90,000 prisoners of war in the Bangladesh Liberation War.
 The Indian Army became successful to block Pakistan's invasion attempts even on the western front and it captured more than 2,000 sq. miles of Pakistan held territory, on a counter attack.
-The tensions between India and Pakistan were a bit calmed after the Indo Pak War of 1971.
-Though there was some periodically threatening to break out into full-scale war, nothing serious happened between the two countries for a long period.
-However, there were two occasions in the recent years, when India and Pakistan exchanged fires with each other in 1999 and 2002.